viaart/DisplayedAppSwitcher/README.md

 ### Options

-Right-click the tray icon and navigate to the **Options** submenu to access additional settings:
+Right-click the tray icon and navigate to the **Options** submenu to access additional setting:

 ![Auto Position Feature](Resources/Screenshots/auto-position-feature.png)

 * **Auto-position Secondary Zoom Window** - When enabled, automatically moves the secondary Zoom window to the secondary monitor if it appears on the wrong display.
-This is useful when Zoom's secondary window ends up on the primary monitor after starting or joining a meeting.
+This is useful because Zoom's secondary window tends to appear on the primary monitor after starting or joining a meeting.

 ## Setup